Play to Generalize: Learning to Reason Through Game Play: Reinforcement Learning on Visual Games

 \subsection{Rule-Based Reinforcement Learning}

 We apply rule-based RL to directly post-train MLLMs for visual games, without relying on supervised learning as a warm up.
 The algorithm is described as follows:

 \paragraph{Reward design.}

-Instead of relying on outcome- or process-based reward models, following previous approaches~\cite{huang2025vision,zhou2025r1}, we use a simple rule-based reward function to avoid reward hacking~\citep{gao2022scalinglawsrewardmodel} and help the model learn how to play the games effectively.
+We use a simple rule-based reward function to avoid reward hacking~\citep{gao2022scalinglawsrewardmodel} and help the model learn how to play the games effectively.
 This reward function has two components: an accuracy reward and a format reward.
 The total reward $r$ is computed as the sum of an accuracy reward and a format reward $r = r_\text{accuracy} + r_\text{format}$.
 The accuracy reward \( r_\text{accuracy} \) is 1 if the answer is correct, and 0 otherwise.
+Details of reward for each game are in Appendix Sec.~\ref{sec:detail_reward}.